MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-database-submission.md

 # Planning your desktop COSA database submission

-> [!IMPORTANT]
-> Starting in Windows 10, version 1703, the APN database is replaced by a new format called COSA.
-Windows 8, Windows 8.1, and versions of Windows 10 before version 1703 will continue to use the APN database while Windows 10, version 1703 and later use COSA.
-For more information about COSA, see [COSA overview](cosa-overview.md).

 Use the sections in this topic when you are planning to add a new APN to the baseline COSA database that ships with Windows desktop devices, or update an existing one.

 ## The APN update process